andrewturchina/portfolio/about.md

 * Northwestern University
   * Master of Science in Robotics

-  * Minor in Engineering Managment
+  * Minor in Engineering Management

 * Miami University of Ohio
   * Bachelor of Science in Mechanical Engineering